ReimuMyLove/TouhouProject-Re-Creation/README.md

 # TouhouProject-Re-creation
-A free game of TouhouProject
+A free game of TouhouProject.
 I, and my roommate ,are just two students for a normal university of Chinese.
 This game is just a dream of Touhou project to show our love for her.